 CSCD 3730.
 Topics in Linguistics.
 3 Credit Hours.

-CSCD 3730 is a 3-credit undergraduate elective that will challenge students to think critically and analytically about pressing issues and questions in Linguistics.
-Topics will change from semester to semester, enabling students to take the course up to 3 times in order to explore the range of offerings.
-This course will be of special interest to students in Speech-Language-Hearing, Linguistics, Foreign Languages, English, and Anthropology.
+Topics in Linguistics will challenge students to think critically and analytically about pressing issues in Linguistics.
+It can be used to satisfy one of the elective requirements for the Linguistics Certificate.
+This course will be of special interest to students in Speech, Language and Hearing Science, Foreign Languages, English, Anthropology, and Psychology.
 The course is also open to those in other disciplines.

 Repeatability: This course may be repeated for additional credit.